veerendra2/wireguard-traefik-authelia/README.md

 #### Cloudflare

 1. Log in to [Cloudflare](https://dash.cloudflare.com) and navigate to your domain.
-2. Click on "DNS" and add subdomains pointing to your server's IP.
+2. Click on "DNS" and add below subdomains pointing to your server's IP.

    <p align="center">
      <img src="./assets/cloudflare.png"/>